TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/exercises/exercise1.md

 LLVM Programmers Manual: [Manual](https://llvm.org/docs/ProgrammersManual.html)

 ### Static Single-Assignment (SSA)
-Is a intermediate langugae for compilers, which allows every variable to be assigned only once.
-And it has to be defined before it is used.
+Is an intermediate language for compilers, which restricts every variable to be assigned only once and they have to be defined before they are used.
 The follwing two examples are not allowed in SSA:

 ```cpp
 int a = 5